Scientific Name

 Hardiness: This plant is a tender succulent, which means it must be brought indoors for the winter to survive.
 E. penduliflora can withstand temperatures as low as 20 to 50 °F (-6.7 to 10 °C), USDA hardiness zones 9a to 11b.

 Watering: Provide moderate amounts of water from spring to fall.
 The "soak and dry" method is the preferred schedule for watering E. penduliflora.
-If you have saucers under the pots, make sure after a short time to empty the water.
-During the winter months, water just enough to keep the plants from shriveling.
+If you have saucers under the pots, empty the water briefly.
+During the winter months, water the plant just enough to keep the plants from shriveling.

 Fertilizing: E. penduliflora grows well without fertilizer but may benefit from the extra nutrients.
 Use a slow-release fertilizer in spring or a liquid fertilizer diluted 2 to 4 times more than usual and used less often than recommended.

-Repotting: Repot the plant only as needed during spring or early summer when it is actively growing.
+Repotting: Repot the plant only as needed during spring or early summer when it grows actively.
 To repot your E. penduliflora, ensure the soil is dry before repotting.

 Learn more at How to Grow and Care for Echeveria.